inlets/inlets.dev/blog/_posts/2020-10-08-advanced-cloud-patterns.md

 ---
 layout: post
 title: Learn Advanced Cloud Networking Patterns with inlets
-description: Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets PRO for hybrid-cloud, multi-cluster and federation.
+description: Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets Pro for hybrid-cloud, multi-cluster and federation.
 author: Alex Ellis
 tags: sdn sdwan inlets-cloud
 author_img: alex
 date: 08-10-2020
 ---

-Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets PRO for hybrid-cloud, multi-cluster and federation.
+Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets Pro for hybrid-cloud, multi-cluster and federation.

 inlets &reg; is a network tunnel that can be used to connect services between private and public clusters.
-The open source version comes with support for HTTP and the commercial edition (inlets PRO) adds support for TCP and has built-in TLS and [Kubernetes](https://kubernetes.io) support through the [inlets-operator](https://github.com/inlets/inlets-operator).
+The open source version comes with support for HTTP and the commercial edition (inlets Pro) adds support for TCP and has built-in TLS and [Kubernetes](https://kubernetes.io) support through the [inlets-operator](https://github.com/inlets/inlets-operator).

 The best known use-case for a network tunnel is to take a service on a private network and to expose it on the Internet.
 This can be useful for sharing work with clients, integrating with third-party APIs, and for receiving webhooks behind a firewall.